About Arthur Coddington

 What I Believe

-I believe being driven does not equal being hardcore.
+I believe being hardcore and driven are not the same.

 I believe lasting change requires investment.

 Mindset training can frequently be part of that investment.
-My approach combines proven coaching techniques with the lessons I’ve learned about peak performance from winning 16 world championships.
+My approach combines proven coaching techniques with the lessons I’ve learned about peak performance from winning and losing throughout the years.
 It embraces the power of our brains to create new ideas, invent new perspectives, imagine the unknown and surpass known physical boundaries.